-Download Google Roboto
+Downloading the Google Roboto Font

-Install Roboto Font on Linux
+How to Install Google Roboto Font on Windows, Mac and Linux

 Open your home folder and enable the option to view hidden files/folders.
 Locate the “.fonts” folder.
 If it doesn’t exist, create it.
 Next, move the Roboto font folder to this “.fonts” folder.

-Install Roboto Font on Your Website
+Using the Google Roboto Font on a Website

 If you wish to use the Roboto font on your website, you can use the CSS3

-Go to FontSquirrel Roboto font page, click “Webfont Kit,” then choose your preferred font formats, a subset (if any) and click “Download @Font-Face Kit.”
+Go to the FontSquirrel Roboto font page, click “Webfont Kit,” then choose your preferred font formats, a subset (if any) and click “Download @Font-Face Kit.”

 Extract the zipped file to your website font folder.
-Open your web stylesheet, and add the following code:
+Open your web stylesheet and add the following code:

 Make sure you change the “src” to point to the path of the font folder.